guptaamit5/guptaamit/README.md

 Mumbai University.</h3>
 <br>
 # 💫 About Me:
-i there!
+Hello!
 My name is Amit gupta , and I'm currently a Second-year Information Technology student with a passion for development.
 I have always been interested in technology and how it can be used to make people's lives easier and solve real world problems.
 <br>
 <br>
 # 📊 GitHub Stats: